Early life of Pope John Paul II

-The early life of Pope John Paul II covers the period in his life from his birth in 1920 to his ordination to the priesthood in 1946.
+The early life of Karol Józef Wojtyła, the future Pope John Paul II, covers the period in his life from his birth in 1920 to his ordination to the priesthood in 1946.

 Childhood

-Karol Józef Wojtyła (junior) was born on 18 May 1920 in Wadowice near the city of Kraków in southern Poland, the youngest of three children.
+Karol Józef Wojtyła (jr) was born on 18 May 1920 in Wadowice near the city of Kraków in southern Poland, the youngest of three children.

-His father was Karol Józef Wojtyła (senior), born 18 July 1879 in Lipnik (now part of Bielsko-Biała).
+His father was Karol Józef Wojtyła (senior), born on 18 July 1879 in Lipnik (now part of Bielsko-Biała).
 He was a non-commissioned officer of the Austro-Hungarian Army and a captain in the Polish Army.
 Wojtyła (senior) died, from what is believed to be a heart attack, on 18 February 1941 (Kraków, Poland) while his son was away, and the fact is considered to have influenced his son's decision to join the seminary.
 Wojtyła's (senior) parents were Anna (Przeczek) and Maciej Wojtyła.

 His mother was Emilia Wojtyła, née Kaczorowska.
-She was born 26 March 1884 in Biała, Poland.
+She was born on 26 March 1884 in Biała, Poland.
 Her parents were Anna Maria (Scholz) and Feliks Kaczorowski.
 Her name would later be given to a road tunnel built in Silesia, in March 2010 (Tunnel Emilia).
 She died of heart and kidney problems on 13 April 1929 in Wadowice, Poland.
 His only sister, Olga, died in infancy before Karol was born.

 After Emilia's death, his father, an intensely religious man who did most of the housework, brought up Karol so that he could study.
 As a child Karol was called Lolek by friends and family.
 He grew close to his brother Edmund, whom Karol had nicknamed Mundek.
 Edmund graduated from the Jagiellonian University in Kraków and practised as a doctor in Bielsko.
 There was an epidemic of scarlet fever in the winter of 1932, and he contracted the disease from one of his patients.
 Edmund died four days later, on 5 December, aged 26; Karol, now 12, was profoundly affected.
 He reflected on this fifty years later, in a speech he made at the Jagiellonian University: "These are events that became deeply engraved in my memory, my brother's death perhaps even deeper than my mother's death—equally because of the special circumstances, one may say tragic ones, and in view of my greater maturity at the time."
-On Thursday, 10 October 2019, the Polish Episcopal Conference formally announced that they would petition the Holy See for permission to begin the cause for beatification and canonization of Karol Sr. and Emilia at the local level, in the Archdiocese of Krakow.
-If Pope Francis, through the Cardinal Prefect and the voting cardinal and bishop members of the Congregation for the Causes of the Saints, agrees, the couple would be named "Servants of God", the first stage.
-If they are then found to have lived a life of heroic virtue, they can be called "Venerable".
+On Thursday, 10 October 2019, the Polish Episcopal Conference formally announced that they would petition the Holy See for permission to begin the cause for beatification and canonization of Karol Sr. and Emilia at the local level, in the Archdiocese of Kraków.
+If the Pope, through the Cardinal Prefect and the voting cardinal and bishop members of the Congregation for the Causes of the Saints, agrees, the couple would be named Servants of God, the first stage.
+If they are then found to have lived a life of heroic virtue, they can be called Venerable.
 After that, a miracle, usually medical in nature, must be proven for them to be beatified, and then another for canonization, unless a requirement is waived by the Pope.